Costco is a great place to shop if you are budget conscious. You can save money on food, alcohol and more.

 It is too easy to forget to check back regularly for a specific deal.
 Plus, there is a chance that the deal will be gone by the time you see it.

 This method is less straightforward than the other outlined methods, but I have seen it work in the past.

 It is a very informal method of attempting to get a discounted or free membership.

 First, get a group together.
 This can be family, friends, a moms group, a singles group, it can really be anything as long as everyone wants a Costco membership.

-I would give it a try though, the worst that they could say is no. If you are wondering why a manager would agree to give out discounted memberships.
-Think of all the money a young family will likely spend at Costco after they have secured a membership, it is likely worth it to the managers.
+I would give it a try though, the worst that they could say is no. If you are wondering why a manager would agree to give out discounted memberships, think about it this way: